itbench-hub/ITBench-SRE-Minimalist-Agent/README.md

 Chatflow focuses on a single agent doing tasks using different sources of information while Agentflow covers advanced features for multi-steps reasoning, multi-agents interaction, decision-making, planning, orchestration, and context engineering.
-Since Agentflow is a superset of Chatflow and provides the most customization among the three, its framework will be used in the implementation of `Simple Agent` and `Supervisor-Workers` Agents and their customizations and configurations will be explained below.
+Since Agentflow is a superset of Chatflow and provides the most customization among the three, its framework will be used in the implementation of a `Simple SRE Agent` and its customizations and configurations are listed in detail below.

 ### Simple Agent Mode